Cetec ERP

 Illustration with an early Work Order iteration

-Cause what's happening right now is they start work and they've started work on the wrong location.
-They forget to change it."
+What's happening right now is they start work on the wrong location.
+They forget to change it.

 -Production Floor Manager